typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

   )
 ```

-When the image is published, the version tag will be derived from the SBT project version.
+When the image is published, the version tag will be derived from the sbt project version.
 However it is also possible to publish both the `latest` tag and the version tag by enabling the `dockerUpdateLatest` setting.
 Please note this is an optional step.
 The Kubernetes deployment in this guide expects the `latest` image tag to be present.
 To match this expectation we need to enable `dockerUpdateLatest` setting:

 ```
 lazy val myApp = project("my-app")